Oil Ticks Higher on U.S. Output Concerns

 "The market is trying to make up its mind," said Ric Navy, senior vice president for energy futures at RJ O'Brien & Associates LLC.
 "If you're trying to figure out ultimately what the economy is going to do -- what the call on oil will be -- nothing jumping out at traders right now.

-Prices started to lose traction Monday, with Brent falling more than 2%, just days after the Organization of the Petroleum Exporting Countries agreed with other major producers, including Russia, to extend a deal to curb crude production through 2018.
+Oil prices have been mixed since the Organization of the Petroleum Exporting Countries agreed with other major producers, including Russia, to extend a deal to curb crude production through 2018.
+They rose Thursday and Friday after the deal was announced, but gains have been limited by the prospect that higher prices will spur more output from U.S. shale producers.

 "An agreement was fully priced in," said Ole Hansen, head of commodity strategy at Saxo Bank.
 Since OPEC and Russia confirmed Thursday they would continue to hold back crude output by nearly 2% through next year, the market has been "taking a breather" as it stabilizes, he said.